Mt Huashan Hiking Trail

 About Mount Huashan

 According to Travel China Guide, Mt.
 Huashan is definitely not some neglected little spot in the middle of nowhere.
 Quite the contrary!
-Mt Huashan is one of the five sacred mountains in China (the other four mountains are Mt.
+Mt Huashan is one of the five sacred mountains in China.
+The other four sacred mountains are Mt.
 Taishan in Shandong, Mt.
 Hengshan in Hunan, Mt.
 Hengshan in Shanxi, and Mt.
-Songshan in Henan.)
+Songshan in Henan.

 Mt.
 Hua is home to several influential Taoist temples where emperors of past dynasties made pilgrimages, making this mountain the holy land of Taoism.
 Many emperors came to pray and sacrifice to the God of Mt.
 Huashan.